Ixe1/claude-code-checkpointing-hook/README.md

 # Claude Code Checkpointing Hook

+> ⚠️ **BETA SOFTWARE DISCLAIMER**
+>
+> This tool is currently in beta and has undergone limited testing.
+It is under active development and may contain bugs or unexpected behavior.
+>
+> **USE AT YOUR OWN RISK**: The author takes no responsibility for any data loss, corruption, or other issues that may arise from using this software.
+Always maintain proper backups of your important work.
+>
+> Please report issues and contribute to development at the project repository.

 Automatic git-based checkpointing system for Claude Code that creates snapshots before file modifications.

 ## Quick Start